 here.
 Our website was first created in 1998 and last updated in

-Thanks for your interest in the Chipewyan Indian people and their language!
+Thanks for your interest in the Dene Indian people and their language!

-An overview of the Chipewyan people, their language and history.
+An overview of the Dene people, their language and history.

-Related links about the Chipewyan Native Americans past and present.
+Related links about the Dene Native Americans past and present.